-Yema Bipole watch for the Transantantarctic expedition, 1990.
-New old stock condition.
+Yema Bipole watch for the Transantantarctic expedition, 1989-90.
+New old stock condition, complete set!
 Limited quantity produced.
-French Quartz Movement.
+Special French Quartz Movement.
 Large 46mm Solid Titanium Case, Reversible see-through Sapphire crystal front (North pole) & back (South pole).
 Red Kevlar Waterproof Band and Brown Leather Band.
 Water Proof to 300 ft with Screw Down Crown.
 Sidereal Solar Sighting Compass (Anti-magnetic).
 Two screwdrivers and extra screws included for Change of Bands.
 This YEMA Bipole (Bi-Polar) Watch was specifically designed for the successful Transantantarctic expedition of Dr. Jean-Louis Etienne and team of explorers giving leaders of the expedition a way to find their bearings via the Sun through this sidereal watch.
 The watch displays mean as well as sidereal time.
 Manufactured in France!

 About the watch and expedition:

 The YEMA Bipole Watch or 1989 Yema Bipôle Duopoly was commissioned by explorers Dr. Jean-Louis Etienne and Will Steger for their 1989 International Transantarctic Expedition<– click here for video.
 (Dr. Etienne is the first man to reach the North Pole alone, pulling his sleigh and walking for 63 days over the 800 kilometers, from the northern edge of Canada.
 Mr Steger is the fourth person ever to reach both poles,)

 In addition to wanting a timepiece that would stand up to the rigors of rough handling in a freezing environment, they needed a way to find their bearings via the sun (as compasses don’t work near the North Pole, their operation disrupted by the proximity to magnetic north); the watch displays meantime as well as sidereal time.